California Nevada Oregon

 The French Laundry’s vegetable garden.

-We were curious to know if Model Bakery’s famous English muffins are overhyped, so we started the day by checking them out.
-We’re happy to report that they lived up to their reputation.
-So good.
+We were curious to know if Model Bakery’s famous English muffins are overhyped, so we started the day by conducting some very serious investigative journalism.
+The verdict?
+They lived up to their reputation.
+Possibly exceeded it.

-We then set out in the direction of Yosemite National Park and hiked Hites Cove Trail, a narrow path clinging to the steep slopes of the valley carved by the South Fork Merced River.
+We then set out in the direction of Yosemite National Park, stopping for a hike on Hites Cove Trail, a narrow path clinging to the steep slopes of the valley carved by the South Fork Merced River.
 Along the trail, we saw wildflowers of all shapes and colors, which at this time of the year seem to attract equally varied butterflies.
-We took our time exploring this trail, noticing the small things: metallic green bugs, leaves that look like the inside of a kiwi, and pink wildflowers that spiral around other plants to reach the sky.
-The butterflies were our favorites though: every time we crossed another small creek, a congregation of butterflies would take flight at once and circle around us in a flurry!
-We laughed out loud because it reminded us of the aunt in the TV show “The Great”!
+We took our time exploring this trail, slowing down to notice the small things: metallic green bugs that look like they’ve been dipped in chrome, leaves that look like the inside of a kiwi (nature is weird), and pink wildflowers that spiral around other plants to reach the sky like tiny determined mountaineers.

-In the late afternoon we drove through Yosemite Valley on the way to an RV camp, giving us a preview of the park.
-We’re excited to see more of it tomorrow!
+In the late afternoon we drove through Yosemite Valley on the way to an RV camp, giving us a tantalizing preview of the park.
+Tomorrow can’t come soon enough!

 - Breakfast: Model Bakery